 New Grant Program Aims to Reduce Prescription Drug Overdose Deaths

 Drug overdose deaths and opioid-involved deaths continue to increase in the United States.
 According to Centers for Disease Control and Prevention, from 2000 to 2015, more than half a million people died from drug overdoses.
 Deaths from prescription opioids—drugs like oxycodone, hydrocodone, and methadone—have more than quadrupled since 1999.
+Arkansas is ranked second in the nation for the number of opioid prescriptions written with an average of 114.6 prescriptions for every 100 in the population.

 The Arkansas Department of Human Services, Department of Aging, Adult, and Behavioral Health Services (DAABHS) was awarded a Prescription Drug/Opioid Overdose-Related Deaths (PDO) prevention grant and a State Targeted Response to Opioids (STR) grant by the Substance Abuse Mental Health Services Administration (SAMHSA) in September 2016 to assist in reducing the number of overdose deaths related to prescription drug and other opioid drugs in Arkansas by the proper pre-hospital administration of intranasal naloxone.
 Naloxone is a medication that can be used to block the effects of opioids, especially in overdose, and has been effectively used by first responders to prevent deaths due to overdose.